UnamSanctam/SilentXMRMiner/README.md

 * Native & .NET - Miner installer and watchdog coded in C#, Shellcode loader/injector coded in C, miner requires .NET Framework 4.5
 * Shellcode - All .NET C# parts are converted into Shellcode and injected using a native C loader, can be disabled
-* Injection (Silent/Hidden) - Hide payload behind another process like explorer.exe, conhost.exe, svchost.exe or other process
+* Injection (Silent/Hidden) - Hide payload behind another process like explorer.exe, conhost.exe, svchost.exe or other processes
 * CPU & GPU Mining - Can mine on Both CPU and GPU (Nvidia & AMD)
 * Idle Mining - Can be configured to mine at different usages or not at all while computer is or isn't in use
 * Stealth - Pauses the miner and clears the GPU memory while any of the programs in the "Stealth Targets" option are open